spaackle/osrs-basic-botting/README.md

 # Fighter.py

 This script simply fights cows and eats lobsters when low.
-Rough script, it works but it's messy.
+Rough script, works but it's messy.
 I'll likely rewrite this soon.

 For this you'll need the following Runelite plugins - Object Marker, Health Notifications